-Using its SeroTag® platform Protagen has focused on the identification of a new class of biomarkers for SSC to augment current diagnostic tools.
+Using its SeroTag® platform, Protagen has focused on the identification of a new class of biomarkers for SSc to augment current diagnostic tools.
 Extensive research revealed several novel SSc-associated antigens.
-The first of which, BICD2, is now available as a CE-Mark assay and adds to our portfolio of CE-Mark assays, Scl-70 and CENP-B, two standard markers used in the diagnosis of SSc.
+The first of which, BICD2, is now available as a CE-Mark assay and adds to our portfolio, which includes Scl-70 and CENP-B, two standard markers used in the diagnosis of SSc.
 Together this panel of IVD assays can provide significant improvements to current diagnostic tests with the ability to better distinguish between different forms of the disease.

 The proprietary biomarker BICD2 is also available for licensing.
 Contact our team to further discuss licensing opportunities.